-When it comes to finding the right candidate, not all employers favour the traditional CV and cover letter - some prefer to read a supporting statement.
+When it comes to finding the right candidate, not all employers favour the traditional CV and cover letter - some prefer to read a supporting statement (often also called a personal statement).
 The good news is that this doesn't require any fancy formatting, but the fact you can’t rely on looks means you have to nail the content.
 In this post I’ll talk you through how to write a supporting statement for a job application so you stand out from the competition.

 What is a supporting statement?

 A supporting statement is used to outline your suitability for a particular role and is your chance to speak directly to the employer’s wants and needs.
 Although any employer can request one, supporting statements are particularly common in the education and non-profit/charity sectors.
 One of the biggest employers in the UK, the NHS, requests applicants complete a supporting information section on their online application - this is exactly the same as a supporting/personal statement.